cdelgehier/oio-docs/doc/source/arch-design/sds_services.rst

 from power-efficient systems to high-performance servers.
 Services are designed to run across multiple nodes and do not require any specific collocation.

-Here is a view of the different services available :
+Here is a view of the different services available:

 .. image:: ../../../images/openio-arch-solution.jpg
    :width: 600 px